-#3 Updated by Mark Abraham almost 6 years ago
+#3 Updated by Mark Abraham about 6 years ago

 One point arising from the VIrginia workshop was that it would be good to provide a version that offers interoperability of old features with both Verlet and group kernels, so that a validation version exists before the group kernels are retired.
 Ideally, that version would be 5.0, but if need be, that would be a good reason for a 5.1 or something around June 2014.

 #7 Updated by Mark Abraham over 3 years ago

 - support regressiontests being able to read tables from grompp or mdrun, so that new functionality in the code doesn't need matching changes to the other repo for valid testing in the few cases where they use tables (

 *CSTab*in group-scheme kernels)

 - add integration tests, e.g. a Martini-style(?) non-bonded, and several kinds of bonded interactions

 - extract code from mdlib (particularly init_forcerec) so that it is callable at grompp time, make sure grompp can issue all notes and warnings, permit mdrun to repeat any of those that it might need to.
 Keep code for making hardware-specific layout decisions in mdrun, because we won't know whether the kernels need tables for CPUs or GPUs until then.
 If we can do it without significant loss of accuracy, grompp should handle any regularization of the user input (e.g. by constructing and testing CPU and GPU tables, if necessary).